BetterBlood/DAI-PW2/README.md

   - WRONG : the letter or the word guessed were not used or wrong
   - LOSE [word] : the game is lost and the correct word is revealed
   - WIN [word] : the game is won by the given user and the correct word is revealed
-- Receives EXIT :
+- Receives EXIT : is handled by the server.
+No message is sent back

-Messages sent in both directions